arshghanchi/arshghanchi-Mac-app-developer-intern-repo/clean_code.md

 Reducing cognitive load — easier to understand how the order is processed

 Allowing future changes (new tax rules, discounts, fee calculations) without rewriting everything

+🧼 Code Formatting & Style Guides — Reflections
+⭐ Why is code formatting important?

+Consistent code formatting matters because it:

+Makes the code easier to read for everyone

+Reduces misunderstandings between developers

+Helps maintain a consistent coding style across a team

+Makes debugging faster (clean structure = clearer logic)

+Reduces "noise" in pull requests (no random spacing differences)

+Allows automated tools to catch mistakes early

+Following a style guide like Airbnb JavaScript Style Guide ensures predictable structure, naming, spacing, and best practices.

+🔧 ESLint + Prettier Setup

+I installed and configured both tools:

+npm install eslint prettier eslint-config-prettier eslint-plugin-prettier -D

+Created an ESLint config:

+{
+  "extends": ["airbnb-base", "plugin:prettier/recommended"],
+  "env": {
+    "browser": true,
+    "node": true
+  }
+}

+Added Prettier config:

+{
+  "semi": true,
+  "singleQuote": true,
+  "trailingComma": "all"
+}

+Now the codebase automatically formats on save and flags style issues.

+🐞 What issues did the linter detect?

+The linter detected several common problems:

+Unused variables

+Missing semicolons

+Inconsistent quote usage (" vs ')

+Extra spaces and inconsistent indentation

+Long lines that needed breaking

+Unnecessary console logs

+Functions missing return statements

+Variables that should be const instead of let

+These are typical issues that linters catch early before they cause bigger problems.

+✨ Did formatting improve readability?

+Yes — after running Prettier and ESLint fixes:

+Code blocks were consistently indented

+Quotes, spacing, and semicolons became uniform

+Long, messy lines were automatically broken into readable segments

+Logical sections of the code became clearer

+The overall file looked much more professional and easier to understand

+Formatting doesn't change how the code works it changes how the code feels to read.
+And that makes a big difference for teamwork and maintainability.